Gain experience and career readiness this summer through Midd Gigs

 Midd Gigs are short-term professional projects offered by Middlebury alumni and parents.
-Here are some current listings that may be of interest to students interested in business, finances, or consulting.
+Here are some current listings that may be of interest to students interested in social impact and education.

-- Weston Brach ’20 needs help with Business Development, iOS Development, Web Development, and UI/UX Design for his startup.

-- Katie Rosin ’97 is looking for a talented and knowledgeable Content Marketer/Social Media Evangelist to build NOWHERE to distribute wealth and power.
+- Looking for an artist interested in pedagogy or an educator who maintains a serious art practice.
+Either way, it should be somebody who wants to learn and grow in their practice.
+Work with The Art Detectives who are looking for a skilled, patient artist-educator in or around New York City to design and implement personalized arts and arts integration curricula for students of all ages and abilities.

 - Work with Thi Hoang ’21 as a Social Media Marketing intern at Boltz.ai, an AgTech startup using AI and quantum machine learning to make agricultural production efficient and sustainable.